elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20230405.md

 # Closing

 # Action Items
-M = Moved to gitlab
 * How to organize our work, our documents, software
-    * [M] Workflow - should we use a branch and merge strategy for most members?
+    * [ ] Workflow - should we use a branch and merge strategy for most members?
-    * [M] Assign at least a few people as owner/maintainer to approve merges (perhaps a WG vice-chair)
+    * [ ] Assign at least a few people as owner/maintainer to approve merges (perhaps a WG vice-chair)
     * [X] Check how to assign roles for our github [S. VanderLeest]
         - Yes, Steve can access Settings > Add People for the [AeroWG github](https://github.com/elisa-tech/wg-aerospace/)
 * [M] Invite Stefano Stabellini from AMD to a future meeting for discussion on hypervisor [S. VanderLeest] (consider co-meeting with the system WG)
-    - This issue was duplicated to github [issue #2](https://github.com/elisa-tech/wg-aerospace/issues/2)
+    - This issue was duplicated to github [issue #2](https://github.com/elisa-tech/wg-aerospace/issues/2) as an experiment
 * [X] Forward our 2023 goals to TSC [S. VanderLeest]
 * [X] Establish document areas [S. VanderLeest]

 # Round Table